open-spaced-repetition/SSP-MMC-FSRS/README.md

 Scheduling Policy: how the intervals are calculated.

 - SSP-MMC: the intervals are chosen so that the "cost" (in minutes of studying) is minimized.
-The tradeoff between time efficiency and the total knowledge (number of cards memorized) can be controlled with hyperparameters.
+The tradeoff between time efficiency and knowledge (the number of cards memorized) can be controlled with hyperparameters.
 It uses values of memory stability and difficulty provided by FSRS.
 For every value of memory stability and difficulty, it finds the optimal next interval to minimize time spent on reviews.
 - Fixed DR: fixed desired retention, meaning that the intervals correspond to the desired probability of recall, for example, 90%.
 This is how FSRS currently schedules reviews in Anki.
 - Fixed intervals: intervals are always the same and do not depend on the rating (Again/Hard/Good/Easy) or anything else.
 The units are days.
 - Memrise: the following sequence of intervals, in days: 1 -> 6 -> 12 -> 48 -> 96 -> 180.
 If the user presses Again, the interval is reset to 1, and the sequence starts all over again.
 If the user presses Hard, Good, or Easy, the next interval in the sequence is used.